gap-packages/agt/README.md

 # License

-agt is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
+AGT is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation.
 For details see the LICENSE file.